shreyansh-tyagi/java-projects/README.md

 ## *@RequestBody*
 * @RequestBody annotation maps the HttpRequest body to a transfer or domain object, enabling automatic deserialization of the inbound HttpRequest body onto a Java object.
 Spring automatically deserializes the JSON into a Java type, assuming an appropriate one is specified.

+## *@ResponseBody*
+* @ResponseBody is a Spring annotation which binds a method return value to the web response body.
+It is not interpreted as a view name.
+It uses HTTP Message converters to convert the return value to HTTP response body, based on the content-type in the request HTTP header.